 This approach differs from a person who has or seeks celebrity status.
 People who base their credibility on popularity and showmanship are salesmen, not teachers.
 These latter qualities are those of a salesman, not a teacher.
 Above all, don’t follow a salesperson.
 Focus on finding a spiritual teacher who can challenge and impart techniques that enable you to change.
 Stay away from those who cater to the masses.

 An ethical teacher will not abuse or place you in harm’s way.
 Be mindful that sometimes predators masquerade as spiritual teachers.
 Finding your spiritual teacher may mean learning to walk away from unhealthy behaviors.
-Many people tell us this in one tip in the “learners guide” that helped them avoid a bad situation.
+Many people tell us this is the “learners guide” tip that helped them avoid a bad situation.
 Reasonable and necessary does not include emotional, physical, or sexual abuse.

 Avoid Joining a Religion